frederic-perez/AmE-dictionary/dictionary.md

 __krinkled__
 __labrotories__ ?
 __labrum__
-__lackluster__ :four: _adj_ Lacking in vitality, force, or conviction; uninspired or uninspiring. _Technical glitches have contributed to the lackluster response._
+__lackluster__ :five: _adj_ Lacking in vitality, force, or conviction; uninspired or uninspiring. _Technical glitches have contributed to the lackluster response._
 __lacrosse games__  __diverted__ _diverted flights_
 __laden__ :two: _adj_ Heavily loaded or weighed down. _A suicide attack rammed an explosives-laden vehicle into the main gate of his home._ _Debt-laden banks._
 __lag__ :two: :shit: _v_